-Embrace and Support Your Child’s Progress
+1) Embrace Your Child’s Progress

 It’s so easy to see how far our child has to go to catch up with their peers.
 To see how little progress they’ve made.
 But we have to be intentional to focus on the positive.
 To focus on each and every victory, no matter how small it may seem.

-In the Genesis account of God creating the world, notice He said “it was good,” after everything He created.
+In the Genesis account of God creating the world, He said “it was good,” after everything He created.
 He didn’t just say “it was good,” when it was all done.
 We must do that too.
 Celebrate the little victories as well as the big.

 Philippians 4:8 says “Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable-if anything is excellent or praiseworthy-think about such things.”

-2) Embrace And Support Your Child’s Heart
+2) Embrace Your Child’s Heart

-3) Embrace and Support Your Child’s Passions
+3) Embrace Your Child’s Passions

 In Exodus 31:1-6 God tells Moses about how He designed and gifted Bezalei.
 God says “I have filled him with the Spirit of God, with skill, ability and knowledge in all kinds of crafts-to make artistic designs for work in gold, silver and bronze, to cut and set stones, to work in wood, and to engage in all kinds of craftsmanship.”
 You can sense the pride in God’s voice as he brags about Bezalei and how he is using his gifts and skills.